netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    immutable flag:
-   : A read-only state value the server provides to describe immutability of the data, which is conveyed via a YANG metadata annotation called "immutable" with a boolean value.
+   : A read-only state value the server provides to describe immutability of the configuration, which is conveyed via a YANG metadata annotation called "immutable" with a boolean value.

 # Applicability